TheAlphaTeam/Alpha-Detection/README.md

 ## Running the Application:
 - download Tesseract from [Tesseract](https://tesseract-ocr.github.io/tessdoc/Downloads.html)
 - Open the project by PyCharm
-- Add this packages :
+- Add these packages :
    - OpenCv
    - Pillow
    - pytesseract